love-everyday/Kingfisher/Cheat-Sheet.md

 let imageDownloader: ImageDownloader = //...

 // A configuration without persistent storage for caches is
-// requsted for downloader working correctly. imageDownloader.sessionConfiguration = //...
+// requsted for downloader working correctly.
+(Based on `URLSessionConfiguration.ephemeral`) imageDownloader.sessionConfiguration = //...
 ```